Each year in New Zealand about 9,000 people have a stroke.

 - T- Time – Time to call 111.

 The campaign includes television, radio and digital advertising.
-It runs from 5 June until early August 2016.
+It runs from 4 June till August 2017.

 The television advertisement shows the signs of stroke and how quickly damage to the brain can occur, emphasising the need to get medical help immediately.